Latest Supporter Submission:

 I am not particularly interested in equality, because the sexes are not equal to me but I do think that currently this are horribly unfair towards men and more needs to be done to fix that.

-This article was written by: Jinna Ziller.
-Please check out her blog at the Secular Traditionalist.
+This article was written by the Secular Traditionalist.